 Numerous plans of attack

-The suspects were arrested hours after the girl was found Saturday, and they were being held on preliminary charges of attempted first-degree intentional homicide.
+Two girls, Morgan Geyser and Anissa Weier, were arrested hours after the victim was discovered Saturday, the complaint says.
+They were being held on preliminary charges of attempted first-degree intentional homicide.

-They are being charged as adults and appeared in court Monday.
-Bail was set for each in the amount of $500,000, according to Waukesha County District Attorney Brad Schimel.
+Geyser and Weier are being charged as adults and appeared in court Monday.
+Bail was set for each in the amount of $500,000, Waukesha County District Attorney Brad Schimel said.